TritonDataCenter/rfd/rfd/0103/README.md

         async    2662e5ad ok   async 0/D2B13A8     0/D2B13A8     0/D2B13A8     5m48s
         async    85af8d74 ok   -     -             -             -             5m48s

 It is a good idea to use manta-mlive to generate some load that you can watch if you are doing this in a test environment.
 The important numbers to watch are the primary's SENT and the first async's REPLAY.
 When they are close together (at least the first 4 digits are the same) then the async shard is sufficiently caught up for us to reshard.
+We can also look at the LAG -- it is a good sign when it is `-` for the primary and a small number for the other roles.

 #### 4. Put the vnodes you want to reshard into read-only mode.

-The vnode-to-pnode mapping is stored within a LevelDB directory stored in electric-moray.
-LevelDB only allows one process to access each db directory at once.
-Since in our setup, there is always one process holding the db open for electric-moray, this means that as long as electric-moray is enabled, we will not be able to run any commands on the LevelDB -- not even to read data out.
-So, we will need to disable each electric-moray instance before making any changes to the data mapping of its associated LevelDB.
-We have 4 copies of the directory structure, whcih correspond to electric-morays 2021 through 2024.
-So our next step will be to disable the first electric-moray:
+The vnode-to-pnode mapping is stored within four duplicate LevelDB directories stored in the electric-moray zone at `/electric-moray/chash/leveldb-202{1-4}`.
+LevelDB only allows one process to access each db directory at once, this is why we have four.
+Usually, electric-moray holds the lock for the db, and you can check this with `svcs -p *electric-moray*`.
+We can use `svcadm` to disable any of those processes in order to operate on the LevelDB topology directly.
+Otherwise, we will not be able to run any commands on the LevelDB -- not even to read data out.

+However, whatever we do to one LevelDB, we must do to all four in order to maintain consistency.
+We can do these one at a time, which will result -- in a 4-process, one electric-moray setup -- in a 25% miss rate for reads and writes from Manta.
+To mitigate this, we can go through this process one LevelDB at a time.
+This may sacrifice consistency, and will need more testing.

+Erring on the side of consistency over availability, we will disable all four electric-moray-leveldb processes before making changes to the data mapping of its associated LevelDB.
+However, we only need to change one LevelDB topology in order to generate a new hash ring image to upload to electric-moray.
+We will operate on electric-moray-2021 for this procedure.

         $ svcadm disable electric-moray-2021

-Then we're going to use the node-fash cli to set the vnodes we care about to read-only.
+Next we're going to use the node-fash cli to set the vnodes we care about to read-only.
 If we try to write to them while moving them we will lose data.

+        # Display information, such as which shard this vnode is on
+        $ /opt/smartdc/electric-moray/node_modules/fash/bin/fash.js get-vnode-pnode-and-data -v '<your_vnode_number(s)>' -l /electric-moray/chash/leveldb-2021/
+        # Put the vnode into read-only mode
-        $ /opt/smartdc/electric-moray/node_modules/fash/bin/fash.js add-data -v '0, 106, 943, 689' -l /var/tmp/hash_ring -b leveldb -d 'ro'
+        $ /opt/smartdc/electric-moray/node_modules/fash/bin/fash.js add-data -v '<your_vnode_number(s)>' -l /electric-moray/chash/leveldb-2021/ -b leveldb -d 'ro'

 The -d flag in node-fash is destructive -- it will overwrite whatever data previously occupied the value on that key.
 To start out, every key's value defaults to 1.
 By setting the field to 'ro', we are telling electric-moray not to send writes to this vnode.
 This puts this topology into a dirty state, which is why we will not be uploading this topology into electric moray.
 The purpose of this step is merely to enter a write-lock so that when we are in the process of moving the remapped topology between peers, we will not end up with data lost because it was written during the moving process.

-Make sure to put electric-moray back the way it was:
+Once you have performed this operation on all 4 LevelDBs, make sure to give electric-moray back the lock:

         $ svcadm enable electric-moray-2021

 #### 5. Take a lock to prevent pg dumps.

 An ongoing pg dump will interfere with the resharding process, so we need to make sure that one is not happening during this time.
-This command will need to be run from any nameservice (zookeeper) zone in order to create a
+This command will need to be run from any nameservice (zookeeper) zone in order to create a lock:
-lock:

         $ zkCli.sh create /pg_dump_lock whatever_you_want_to_call_the_lock